 First of all, it’s because there’s a verse in the Bible that says so.
 Or at least it can be interpreted that way.
 In Romans 1 the apostle Paul argues that even polytheists scattered about the Roman Empire knew deep down in their hearts that there is only one true God, and that presumably his God, the Abrahamic one, is the only one that’s right.

-I would love to learn from this passage how he believes Joe Polytheist is supposed to know this, but unfortunately Paul is super skimpy on those details.
-He never really explains how we’re supposed to arrive at these conclusions, only that we’re supposed to just know, and any of us who says otherwise must be deluding ourselves.
+I would love to learn from this passage how he believes Joe Polytheist is supposed to know this, but unfortunately Paul never really elaborates.
+He never says how we’re supposed to arrive at these conclusions, only that we’re supposed to just know, and any of us who says otherwise must be deluding ourselves.

 This always bugged me even during my days as a Christian, so I was thrilled to learn last year that the much adored Reformed pastor John Piper took time to respond to that very question.
 He was asked, “How exactly are God’s ‘invisible attributes’ evident to everyone merely from looking at the world?”